What is CAPE?

 It can retrieve the following type of results:

-- Traces of win32 API calls performed by all processes spawned by the malware.
+Traces of win32 API calls that were performed by all processes spawned by the malware.

-- Files being created, deleted and downloaded by the malware during its execution.
+Files that were created, deleted, and downloaded by the malware during its execution.

 Cuckoo Sandbox started as a Google Summer of Code project in 2010 within The Honeynet Project.
 It was originally designed and developed by Claudio “nex” Guarnieri, who is still the main developer and coordinates all efforts from joined developers and contributors.

-After initial work during the summer 2010, the first beta release was published on Feb.
-5th 2011, when Cuckoo was publicly announced and distributed for the first time.
+After initial work during the summer of 2010, the first beta release was published on Feb.
+5th, 2011, when Cuckoo was publicly announced and distributed for the first time.

-In March 2011, Cuckoo has been selected again as a supported project during Google Summer of Code 2011 with The Honeynet Project, during which Dario Fernandes joined the project and extended its functionality.
+In March 2011, Cuckoo had been selected again as a supported project during Google Summer of Code 2011 with The Honeynet Project, during which Dario Fernandes joined the project and extended its functionality.

-On November 2nd 2011 Cuckoo the release of its 0.2 version to the public as the first real stable release.
-On late November 2011 Alessandro “jekil” Tanasi joined the team expanding Cuckoo’s processing and reporting functionality.
+On November 2nd, 2011, version 0.2 of Cuckoo was released to the public as the first real stable release.
+In late November 2011, Alessandro “jekil” Tanasi joined the team expanding Cuckoo’s processing and reporting functionality.

-On December 2011 Cuckoo v0.3 gets released and quickly hits release 0.3.2 in early February.
+In December 2011 Cuckoo v0.3 was released and quickly hit release 0.3.2 in early February.

-In late January 2012 we opened Malwr.com, a free and public running Cuckoo Sandbox instance provided with a full fledged interface through which people can submit files to be analysed and get results back.
+In late January 2012, we opened Malwr.com, a free and public running Cuckoo Sandbox instance provided with a full-fledged interface through which people could submit files to be analyzed and results were returned.

-In March 2014 Cuckoo Foundation born as non-profit organization dedicated to growth of Cuckoo Sandbox and the surrounding projects and initiatives.
+In March 2014, Cuckoo Foundation was born as a non-profit organization dedicated to the growth of Cuckoo Sandbox and the surrounding projects and initiatives.

-On 30th of November 2015 Cuckoo-modified was moved to Brad’s repository, that got huge improvements to monitor and other parts of core system .. _ Cuckoo-modified: https://github.com/spender-sandbox/cuckoo-modified
+On November 30th, 2015, Cuckoo-modified was moved to Brad’s repository, which got huge improvements to monitor and other parts of the core system .. _ Cuckoo-modified: https://github.com/spender-sandbox/cuckoo-modified

-CAPE is designed to be used both as a standalone application as well as to be integrated in larger frameworks, thanks to its extremely modular design.
+CAPE is designed to be used both as a standalone application as well as to be integrated into larger frameworks, thanks to its extremely modular design.

 It can be used to analyze:

-Thanks to its modularity and powerful scripting capabilities, there’s not limit to what you can achieve with CAPE.
+Thanks to its modularity and powerful scripting capabilities, there’s no limit to what you can achieve with CAPE!

 For more information on customizing CAPE, see the Customization chapter.

-CAPE Sandbox consists of a central management software which handles sample execution and analysis.
+CAPE Sandbox consists of central management software which handles sample execution and analysis.

 Each analysis is launched in a fresh and isolated virtual machine.
-CAPE’s infrastructure is composed by an Host machine (the management software) and a number of Guest machines (virtual machines for analysis).
+CAPE’s infrastructure is composed of a Host machine (the management software) and a number of Guest machines (virtual machines for analysis).

 The following picture explains CAPE’s main architecture:

-Although the recommended setup is GNU/Linux (Ubuntu LTS preferably) as host and Windows 7 as guest.
+The recommended setup is GNU/Linux (Ubuntu LTS preferably) as the Host and Windows 7 as a Guest.